davedawkins/doodletoy/README.md

 - I really wanted Twitter as a provider - you're probably reading this via a Tweet, and I wanted it to be super-easy for you to log in and save your Doodle.
 - "Forgotten password" is not yet implemented
-- For some reason, Oauth2.0 is not working on mobile for me.
-I may get this fixed before the article goes out, but if you're reading this, then I didn't :-(

 It seems that Twitter isn't (yet?) supported as a provider.
 Hopefully soon.